UPPMAX/linux-command-line-201/docs/sessions/regular_expressions_and_grep/README.md

 ## Exercise 1: use the `grep` manual

+In this exercise, we'll use the `grep` manual.

 ### Exercise 1.1: view the `grep` manual

-Use the `grep` manual for this exercise.
 View the `grep` manual.

+Tip: `man` is the command to view a manual.

-??? question "How do I view the `grep` manual?"
+??? question "Answer"

     In the terminal, type: